Work BuyerAssist 2.0

 Color Tokens

 Semantic color system with 5 scales (primary, neutral, success, warning, error), each with 10 stops.
-All pairs pass WCAG AA.
+All pairs pass WCAG AA — no exceptions.

 ✏️